Days after the Uvalde school shooting, a response seems hollow. No words. Action. It’s time for more of us to get involved.

 “Schools should be sanctuaries of safety for our children, not where they go to die.”

-Advance Peace (AP) grew out of the Office of Neighborhood Safety (ONS) in Richmond, CA (2007-2016).
+Advance Peace (AP) grew out of the Office of Neighborhood Safety (ONS) in Richmond, California (2007-2016).
 Its purpose is to interrupt gun violence in urban neighborhoods by working with young men who are themselves at the core of urban violence (similar to Big Brothers).

 AP is a bridge between anti-violence programming and connecting with a tough-to-reach population of street kids (mostly young men) who learn that there are other ways to vent hostility and get their kicks instead of firing a gun at someone’s flesh.

 In 2019 Richmond recorded its lowest number of firearm assaults causing injury or death (53) in five decades, a 70% reduction since 2010.
-In 2018, AP Fellowships were launched in Sacramento and Stockton, with 20% and 40% reductions respectively in firearm assaults causing injury or death.
+In 2018, AP Fellowships were launched in Sacramento and Stockton, with 20% and 40% reductions, respectively, in firearm assaults causing injury or death.

 In Sacramento, there have been no youth homicides since the launch of Advance Peace, a first in three decades, and additional California cities are being added.